 For merchants, our platform also removes much of the complexity that is associated with cross-border e-commerce.
 Sales are reconciled and paid for locally and in the currency of the merchant's domicile.
 We handle import duties calculation and collection, foreign sales tax remittance as well as tax recovery for returned goods in line with market regulations.
 We also displace certain fraud and foreign exchange risks that would otherwise be borne by merchants.
 We allow merchants to expand and scale their cross-border operations rapidly and efficiently, enabling a quick go-to-market with limited investment.
-We have more than 440 merchants on our platform across diversified verticals and ranging from small, emerging brands to globally-recognized retailers.
+As of June 30, 2021, we have more than 520 merchants on our platform across diversified verticals and ranging from small, emerging brands to globally-recognized retailers.